 Laurea in Statistical and Economic Sciences (Summa Cum Laude), University of Bologna, 1982

-Orazio is Research Director of IFS and one of the Directors of the ESRC Centre for the Microeconomic Analysis of Public Policy (CPP) and co-directs the Centre for the Evaluation of Development Policies (EDePo).
+Orazio is Research Director of IFS, Co-Director of the Centre for the Microeconomic Analysis of Public Policy (CPP) and co-directs the Centre for the Evaluation of Development Policies (EDePo).
 He also works in the consumption sector.

 Orazio is a Professor at University College London, a Research Associate at the National Bureau of Economic Research (NBER), a Senior Fellow at the Bureau for Research and Economic Analysis of Development and a Research Fellow at the Centre for Economic and Policy Research.
 In 2001 he was elected Fellow of the Econometric Society and in 2004 Fellow of the British Academy.
 He is currently President of the European Economic Association, and is a member of the Council of the Royal Economic Society.

 After obtaining his PhD at the London School of Economics, Orazio taught at Stanford University and the University of Bologna.
 He was also a National Fellow at the Hoover Institution at Stanford and visiting professor at the University of Chicago.
 He has been Managing Editor of the Review of Economic Studies, the Journal of the European Economic Association and Quantitative Economics.

 His current research interests focus principally on development economics, household consumption and saving behaviour, risk sharing and inequality.